-CFO and Vice-Presidents
+CFO, Senior Vice-Presidents and Vice-President

-On July 1, 2018, the Corporation entered into an employment agreement, on identical terms except for the different dates of commencement of employment with the Corporation, with each of Wayne King, the CFO of the Corporation; Brian Whitwell, Vice-President, Asset Management; Arnie Stefaniuk, Vice-President, Land Development and Parveshindera Sidhu, Vice-President, Home Building (collectively, the "Officers").
+On July 1, 2018, the Corporation entered into an employment agreement, on identical terms except for the different dates of commencement of employment with the Corporation, with each of Wayne King, the CFO of the Corporation; Brian Whitwell, Senior Vice-President, Asset Management; Parveshindera Sidhu, Senior Vice-President, Home Building; and Arnie Stefaniuk, Vice-President, Regional Planning (collectively, the "Officers").

-The 2021 base annual salary for each Officer was \$162,390, and each Officer is entitled to participate in the standard benefits provided by the Corporation to its employees.
-Each Officer is entitled to receive an annual discretionary bonus with a target of 30% and a maximum of 40% of his base salary based on the attainment of individual and corporate targets as determined by the Board at its sole discretion.
-In addition, each Officer is entitled to participate in the Corporation's LTIP with a monetary value equal to 40% of the base salary in the year, comprised of 50% of Units and 50% of DSUs.
+The 2022 base annual salary for each Officer was \$168,399.
+Each Officer is entitled to participate in the standard benefits provided by the Corporation to its employees.
+For 2022 the CFO and Vice-Presidents were entitled to receive an annual discretionary bonus with a target of 30% and a maximum of 40% of his base salary based on the attainment of individual and corporate targets as determined by the Board at its sole discretion.
+In addition, for 2022 the CFO and the Vice-Presidents were entitled to participate in the Corporation's LTIP with a monetary value equal to 40% of the base salary in the year, comprised of 50% of Units (representing 20% of base salary).

 If any Officer's employment is terminated for cause, the Corporation shall pay all salary and benefits earned by the Officer to the date of termination.
 No Annual Bonus or LTIP payments shall be made and any prior unvested LTIP grants shall be forfeited, other than payment for any DSUs granted to the Officer and outstanding as of his date of termination, as described above.
 In addition, each Officer would be entitled to receive his pro-rata portion of any amounts earned up to his termination date as related to all PUP awards.
 In the event the Corporation terminates the Officer's employment for any reason other than cause, the Corporation shall pay to each Officer an amount equal to a minimum of 12 months and a maximum of 18 months of the then current annual salary, calculated on the basis on one month per year of service, benefits up to the date of termination, payment of the Annual Bonus at 30% divided by 12 and multiplied by the Months of Notice, and payment of the all LTIP amounts earned in prior years and deferred for payment.
 The Officers would also be entitled: (a) in respect of any DSUs granted which are outstanding as of his date of termination, to receive a lump sum cash payment, net of applicable withholding taxes, equal to the product of (i) the number of DSUs in his account and (ii) the fair market value of the Common Shares; and (b) to receive his pro-rata portion of any amounts earned up to his termination date as related to all PUP awards.